hexagontk/hexagon/http_server/README.md

 [http_server_servlet]: /http_server_servlet

-# HTTP Calls Context (Event)
+# HTTP Context
-Wraps HTTP request and response.
+These are the events that the handlers handle (they are also called HTTP calls or just calls along this documentation).
+They wrap HTTP requests and responses along with some attributes that may be used to pass data across handlers and an exception field to express that a previous callback resulted in an error.

-The Call object provides you with everything you need to handle a http-request.

-It contains the underlying request and response, and a bunch of utility methods to return results, read parameters or pass attributes among filters/routes.
+The HTTP context provides you with everything you need to handle a HTTP request.
+It contains the request, the response, and a bunch of utility methods to return results, read parameters or pass attributes among filters/routes.

-The methods are available directly from the callback (`Call` is the callback receiver).
+The methods are available directly from the callback.
 You can check the [API documentation] for the full list of methods.
 This sample code illustrates the usage:

 @code http_test/src/main/kotlin/com/hexagonkt/http/test/examples/SamplesTest.kt?callbackCall

 [API documentation]: /api/http_server/com.hexagonkt.http.server/-call

 # Handlers
-The main building block of a Hexagon HTTP service is a set of handlers.
-A route is made up of two simple pieces:
+The main building blocks of Hexagon HTTP services are a set of handlers.
+A handler is made up of two simple pieces:

 * A **predicate** (get, post, put, delete, head, trace, connect, options).
 It can also be `any`.